GoLangsam/kanren/internal/µ/bind/doc.md

     Note: Bind does not avoid circular bindings.
 Use Occurs to check beforehand.

+func (bind *Ings) Bound(v V) (value X, isBound bool)
+    Bound returns the expression to which v is bound, if any.

+    This expression shall substitute the variable - so to say, which shall thus become substituted by this eXpression, its 'value' - so to say.

 func (bind *Ings) Clone() *Ings func (bind *Ings) Drop(v V) (x X, wasBound bool)
     Drop makes v unbound, reports whether v was bound, and returns the